cayton10/akademik/README.md

 # akademik

 Akademik is the second php homework project for CIT 313: Web Programming II.
 This project emphasizes the use of arrays, PHP session variables, and functions.
+You can check out the final product <a href='http://cit.marshall.edu/cit313/cayton10/PHP/HW2/akademik/index.php' target='_blank'>here</a>.
+The application is stored on a student project server, so this may go down at any time.
+If it does, let me know and I'll post it somewhere else.

 ## Project Description